 Hong Fang is an assistant professor in the Department of Physics.
-He received his doctorate in materials physics from the University of Cambridge and his bachelor of science in physics from East China Normal University and Bielefeld University.
+He received his doctorate in materials physics from the University of Cambridge and his Bachelor of Science in Physics from East China Normal University and Bielefeld University.
 He has worked in various fields at the intersection of condensed-matter physics, materials science, neutron physics, and physical chemistry.
-His current research is mainly on the modeling of solid-state energy materials and theories of spatially and temporally correlated transport phenomena and dynamics.
-One unique idea is to use polyatomic clusters instead of individual ions as the building block of materials to achieve superior properties.
-His research interest also includes biopolymers, novel carbon allotropes, and charged atomic clusters.
-Hong’s work has appeared in leading scientific journals such as PNAS, Nature Communications, Angew.
+His current research focuses on the theory and modeling of solid-state materials and biopolymers, aiming to gain a fundamental understanding of their structure, dynamics, transport, and reactivity behaviors, with applications in energy, sustainability, and other functional areas.
+His research interests also include novel carbon allotropes and charged atomic clusters.
+Hong’s work has appeared in leading scientific journals, including PNAS, Nature Communications, and Angew.
 Chem., Joule, PRX Energy, and Reports on Progress in Physics.
-He serves as Invited Reviewer for the Vehicle Technologies Office of the U.S. Department of Energy.
-He also serves as the co-Chair of the Climate Action Group of Rutgers Camden aiming to promote sustainability and renewable energy by teaching and research.
+He serves as an Invited Reviewer for the Vehicle Technologies Office of the U.S. Department of Energy.
+He is an affiliate of the Rutgers Climate and Energy Institute.

 Publications